KathrynLaing/CPNLearning/README.md

 This CP-net learning method takes a set of observed user choices and learns a conditional preference network (CP-net) model representation of user preference.
 Note that, in its current form we can only use this method on problems with binary variables.

+Due to limitations in computational precision and storage, learning cannot be used on problems with much more than 10 variables.
+Please see the thesis Chapter 4 and relevant appendices for full details of these limitations.

+The CP-nets generated for our learning experiments were created using the generator given in the DQ-Pruning repository.
+The p_i values and data were then generated from these structures, as explained in the thesis, Chapter 4, section 4.4.

 The C++ files contain the necessary functions to perform learning and to test the outputs of our learning.
 The numbering of these files indicates the hieirarchy of the code.
 That is, file 20 can be dependent upon functions from file 10 but not vice versa.

 CompilingInstructions.txt gives the necessary commands to compile these scripts.
 Note that the gsl library is required.